kubrahkaya/kubrahkaya/README.md

 🚀 Senior Android Engineer | Media & AI Specialist | Community Leader

-I have 10+ years of professional experience building high-quality, scalable Android apps, with a strong focus on media pipelines, Kotlin craftsmanship, and AI-powered features.
+I have 10+ years of professional experience building high-quality, scalable Android apps.
+I’m a Kotlin lover and an AI enthusiast, especially interested in how AI can enhance mobile experiences.

 I work as a contractor, which has given me the opportunity to collaborate with many talented Android developers across London while contributing to large-scale consumer Android apps in the automotive & mobility space.
 Alongside my industry work, I actively support the Android ecosystem through speaking, mentoring, and open-source contributions.